One Million Trees Initiative

 Atlanta City Council

-Meet the City Partners of the One Million Trees Initiative
+Meet the Metro Partners of the One Million Trees Initiative

-Meet the Nonprofit Partners of the One Million Trees Initiative
+Meet the Community Partners of the One Million Trees Initiative

 Please send questions and inquiries to Judy Yi, Director of Marketing & Outreach, by email at judy@treesatlanta.org or at 404-609-3373.